d1d13rj00/d1d13rj00.github.io/_posts/2017-06-10-create-document-efficiently-with-markdown.md

 Some of the most commons are
 - [GitHub Flavored Markdown](https://help.github.com/articles/about-writing-and-formatting-on-github/) - Used for GitHub README.md and project documentation.
+- [Gitbook](https://www.gitbook.com/) - One the the best tool out there to create and share documents !
 - [mermaid](https://knsv.github.io/mermaid/) - For flowcharts, gantt, sequence diagram and more
 - [plantUML](http://plantuml.com/) - UML and non UML diagrams such as gantt and sequence diagrams.
 - [Graphviz](http://www.graphviz.org/) - Most focused on graphs